darron/sifter/README.md

 `stdin='blank' NOT running 'chef-client'`

+When you actually send the event - the logs will show this - and the event will fire:

+`stdin='[{"ID":"long-semi-random-uuid-goes-here","Name":"chef-client","Payload":null,"NodeFilter":"","ServiceFilter":"service-name","TagFilter":"consul-server","Version":1,"LTime":1137}]' exec='chef-client'`

 This is just an hour long hack - it doesn't do much - just wanted to see if this would work.